manish7-thakur/Downloader/README.md

 # Downloader
-This application downloads data from multiple locations using different protocols
+This application can download data using different protocols.
+The server is built using SPRAY on top of AKKA with SCALA as the base language.
+The application uses actor per request model for concurrency.
+Some of the unit test are kind of integrated test which requires an internet connection and local server setup.

 ## Command Line Testing